 Annual Practising Certificates (APC)

-You must hold a current APC to practise as a medical laboratory science or anaesthetic technician practitioner in New Zealand.
+You must hold a current APC to practise as a medical laboratory science or anaesthetic technician practitioner in Aotearoa New Zealand.

 You will be granted an APC if we are satisfied that you meet the criteria set out in section 27 of the Health Practitioners Competence Assurance Act 2003.
 Holding a current APC means you:

-It is an offence to practise without an APC.
+It's an offence to practise without an APC.
 If you do so, you may be:

 APC Cycle

-An APC is valid for a maximum of twelve-months between 1st April to 31st March of the following year.
+An APC is valid for a maximum of twelve-months between 1 April to 31 March of the following year.
 An APC may be issued for a part of the relevant twelve-month period.

-Statutory Declarations
+Statutory declarations

-Demographic Data
+Demographic data

 APC fees paid using bulk funding